rydama/matchpoint/README.md

 ## To clean up

-- Use new hash syntax
+- add a gif to readme

 ## Not started yet